Mental Health Therapy in Maine

 Filters

+James Gilooly is a Psychologist, providing both online and in-person sessions.
+Services include therapy for children (0 - 10), teen & preteen (11 - 18), adults (18+), and seniors (65+).
+James is in-network with insurance providers including Aetna, Behavioral Health Systems, and BlueCross BlueShield.
+Get in touch to see how therapy can fit your goals and schedule.

-Carpe Diem Behavioral Associates, Inc. is a treatment center, offering both online and in-person sessions.
+Paul Sullivan is a Counselor, providing both online and in-person sessions.
 Services include therapy for adults (18+) and seniors (65+).
-Sessions are available in ASL and French.
-Carpe Diem Behavioral Associates, Inc. is in-network with insurance provider Medicaid.
-They accept Bank transfer, Cash, and Check.
-Get in touch to see how their services can fit your goals and schedule.

-Bishop Health - Portland is a treatment center, offering both online and in-person sessions.
-Services include therapy for adults (18+).
-Bishop Health - Portland is in-network with insurance providers including Aetna, Anthem, and APS Healthcare.
-They accept Bank transfer, American Express, and Cash, and may offer sliding scale payment options to help with the cost of treatment.
-Get in touch to see how their services can fit your goals and schedule.
+They accept American Express, Discover, and Mastercard, and may offer sliding scale payment options to help with the cost of treatment.
+Get in touch to see how therapy can fit your goals and schedule.

-Becca Reed is a Clinical Social Worker/therapist.
-Services include therapy for adults (18+).
-Becca has experience working with Bisexual People, Lesbians, Nonbinary People, Queer People, Racial Justice Advocates, and Transgender People.
-They accept American Express, Discover, and HSA.
+Simone Rollins is a Counselor.
+Services include therapy for children (0 - 10), teen & preteen (11 - 18), and adults (18+).
+Simone has experience working with Queer People.
+Simone is in-network with insurance providers including Anthem and BlueCross BlueShield.
+They accept Cash, Check, and Discover.
 Get in touch to see how therapy can fit your goals and schedule.

 Lyle Vintinner